This page shows all GED® (in Louisiana: HiSET) prep classes and testing centers in the Hammond area.

 HiSET – what’s new

 In the state of Louisiana, more than 600,000 people don’t have a secondary education credential (high school or GED, HiSET, or TASC diploma) and adult education and literacy programs offer those adults the chance to improve their skills and knowledge and to work on a better life.
-In 2014, the state of Louisiana shifted from the GED program to the HiSET exam.
+So the state of Louisiana shifted from the GED program to the HiSET exam.
 The HiSET has five testing subject, similarly to the former GED exam version and is offered in computer-based and paper-and-pencil formats.

 GED-HiSET and the economy